 Transaction Input Tax Claimable?
-Account Tax? for Output Flexible benefits No. No.
+Account for Tax?
+Output Flexible benefits No. No.

 For more information, please refer to paragraph 7.20.
-Gifts: a) Special occasions such as employee's birthday, welcome gift, farewell gift and get-well gift for the employee; wedding of the employee, birth of the employee's child and bereavement of the employee or an immediate family member of the employee.
 Yes.
 No, unless: 1.
-Gift is a good (i.e. not a service); 2.
-Input tax has been claimed; and 3.
-The cost of the good b) Festive seasons such as Chinese New Year, Hari Raya, Deepavali and Christmas Yes. is > \$200 c) Awards or prizes given in recognition of your employee's work efforts and contributions Yes. d) During company events e.g. dinner and dance, family day, company retreats Yes. e) All other circumstances Generally no. For more information, please refer to paragraphs 7.21 to 7.25 Holidays (in-bound) and recreational activities a) For employees Generally no. Exceptions are corporate activities held primarily to promote staff interaction.
-No. b) For employee's family members For family members, the expenses are blocked under regulation 26.
-No. Relocation expenses: a) Cost of airfare No GST incurred.
-No. b) Cost of temporary accommodation (e.g. hotel room, serviced apartment) Yes, if the accommodation is for a period not exceeding 31 days.
-With effect from 1 Feb 2020, if the accommodation exceeds 31 No. c) Freight/storage charges to move personal effects days, GST attributable to the first 31 days is allowed.
-No, as it is for the personal benefit of the employee.
-No.

-d) Settling-in expenses (e.g. first purchase of beddings, kitchen appliances, subscription to broadband Internet access and enrolment for immersion programmes for expatriates).
+Gift is a good (i.e. not a service); Input tax has been claimed; and Yes.
+3. The cost of the good is > \$200 Yes.
+Yes.
+Generally no. For more information, please refer to paragraphs 7.21 to 7.25 Generally no. Exceptions are corporate activities held primarily to promote staff interaction.
+No. For family members, the expenses are blocked under regulation 26.
+No. No GST incurred.
+No. Yes, if the accommodation is for a period not exceeding 31 days.
+With effect from 1 Feb 2020, if the No. accommodation exceeds 31 days, GST attributable to the first 31 days is allowed.
+No. No, as it is for the personal benefit of the employee.
+No. Ares.
+Ares.
+Ares.
+Ares.
+Ares.
+Ares.
+Ares.
+Ares.
+Benerally no. For more information, blease refer to paragraphs 7.21 to 7.25 Benerally no. Exceptions are corporate activities held primarily to promote staff nteraction.
+For family members, the expenses are blocked under regulation 26.
+No GST incurred.
+Ares, if the accommodation s for a period not exceeding 31 days.
+With effect from 1 Feb 2020, if the accommodation exceeds 31 days, GST attributable to the irst 31 days is allowed.
+No, as it is for the personal d) Settling-in expenses (e.g. first purchase of beddings, kitchen appliances, subscription to broadband Internet access and enrolment for immersion programmes for expatriates).
 Yes for immersion programmes as these are considered as similar to orientation programmes that will facilitate the employee to adapt to his work environment and function better.
 No for other settling-in expenses, which are for the personal benefit of the employee.
 No. Preparation of employee's income tax returns No, as it is for the personal benefit of the employee.
 No. Preparation of employee's IR8A/IR8S and appendices thereof Yes, as it is the employer's responsibility and not a fringe benefit.
 No. Credit card subscription (corporate card) Yes, input tax can be recovered on the portion of subscription fee for corporate purchases.
 No.